Information for current students and residents

 You will be required to sign a formal agreement with College detailing the terms and conditions of your residence, including the period of notice which you will be required to give before leaving your accommodation.

-In rooms on the main College site, Swirles Court and the Undergrad hostel at Girton Gate, the residence charge includes electricity.
-Family Houses are charged as billed by the Gas & Electric companies
+In rooms on the main College site and Swirles Court, the residence charge includes electricity.
+Family Houses are charged as billed by the Gas and Electric companies

 The same weekly residence charge applies regardless of the length of residence.